-The Simple Technique for Taking Green Beans from Blah to Brilliant
+The Simple Recipe for Taking Green Beans from Blah to Brilliant

 Admittedly, vegetables are not the most exciting guests at the Thanksgiving party.
 When the table is laden with succulent turkey and creamy mashed potatoes, green beans don’t sound like the most appetizing dish to devour — unless they’re prepared simply and scrumptiously.
 Enter these crunchy, buttery green beans, which come together in a three-step process (don’t worry, an easy three steps).